microsoft/verona/src/parser/parser-notes.md

 ## Resolving Names

-> TODO: need to resolve through type aliases
+> TODO: need to resolve through complex types
-~> <~ : right-most
--> : fail
-, : fail
-& : lookup on all entity types, succeed if one and only one success
-| : fail
-for typeparams, check the bounds
+> appears to find multiple definitions in an isect when it shouldn't

 eliminates: infix, prefix, staticref
 introduces: function (or use staticref for this)